Siferiax/blog/content/posts/how-queries-support-my-logseq-workflow/Bullet-Journaling-in-Logseq2.md

 ## Day planning and execution
 Every week, with my autism coach, I plan out the week ahead.
 What I will do in the morning, in the afternoon and in the evening.
 This forms the backbone of my daily log.

-For this I have a week planning template which has a block for each day of the week. ==needs an updated screenshot==
+For this I have a week planning template which has a block for each day of the week.
 ![weekplanning](weekplanning.png)

 My day is divided into 3 parts, morning (wake-up time till 12:30), afternoon (12:30 till 17:00) and evening (17:00 till going to bed).
-As every block functions basically the same way I'll focus on Monday afternoon. ==update screenshot==
+As every block functions basically the same way I'll focus on Monday afternoon.
 ![mondayafternoon](mondayafternoon.png)

 In plain text, the afternoon bullet looks like this.